ShivaliLN/TraceItAcross/README.md

 ### Blockchain:
 - **Solidity**: Smart contract programming language used for creating the TraceItAcross contract on the Ethereum blockchain.
 - **Scroll Sepolia**: The smart contract is deployed on the Scroll Sepolia testnet for lower transaction costs and efficient scalability.
+- **FVM Filecoin Calibration**:Deploying on Filecoin Virtual Machine (FVM) facilitates a more secure and decentralized storage solution for the NFT metadata in our project, ensuring enhanced data integrity and accessibility while promoting a transparent and trustworthy supply chain ecosystem.

 ### Libraries and Tools:
 - **jsQR**: A pure JavaScript library for QR code decoding.